isabellapilli/cit281-p03/index.md

 1. Gain experience interpreting functional descriptions and specifications to complete an assignment
-2. Gain experience breaking a project into manageable components
+2. Gain experience breaking project to manageable components
 3. Gain experience writing and executing non-web server Node.js JavaScript code using VSCode
 4. Practice creating and using code modules